hyperglyph/hyperglyph/spec/hyperglyph.rst

 including a final end_chunk. chunks for different files MAY be interweaved.

-a glyph server SHOULD transform a response of a solitary blob object into a http response, using the content-type attribute.
+a hyperglyph server SHOULD transform a response of a solitary blob object into a http response, using the content-type attribute.

-glyph clients SHOULD return an response with an unknown encoding as a blob, and SHOULD set the url attribute of the blob object.
+hyperglyph clients SHOULD return an response with an unknown encoding as a blob, and SHOULD set the url attribute of the blob object.

 a blob object should expose a content_type property, and a file like